Understanding Estate, Gift and Inheritance Tax Exemptions

 Gift Taxes Explained

-To help prevent avoidance of taxes through gift giving during life, the federal government also applies the exclusion to gifts.
+To help prevent avoidance of inheritance taxes through gift giving during life, the federal government also applies the exclusion to gifts.
 One amount applies to both estates and gifts, hence the "unified" name.

 Individuals can give tax-free gifts to an unlimited number of people up to an annual exclusion amount for each recipient.
 Presently, that amount is $14,000.
 If gifts to any one person total more than $14,000 in a single year -- including cash, cars, houses and other assets -- the excess amount is then deducted from the unified exclusion.
 Excess amounts are also cumulative.